-April 13, 2021

-Mark D. Marini, Secretary Department of Public Utilities One South Station, 5th Floor Boston, MA 02110

-Via Email: dpu.efiling@mass.gov; katie.zilgme@mass.gov

-D.P.U.
-20-75 Attachment B-IRs to Stakeholders

-Dear Secretary Marini,

-Syncarpha Capital, LLC ("Syncarpha") appreciates the collaborative process that the DPU has developed in the DPU 19-55, 20-75 and related dockets and Hearing Officer Memorandum issued on March 23, 2021.
+April 13, 2021 Mark D. Marini, Secretary Department of Public Utilities One South Station, 5th Floor Boston, MA 02110 Via Email: dpu.efiling@mass.gov; katie.zilgme@mass.gov RE: D.P.U.
+20-75 Attachment B-IRs to Stakeholders Dear Secretary Marini, We appreciate the collaborative process that the DPU has developed in the DPU 19-55, 20-75 and related dockets and Hearing Officer Memorandum issued on March 23, 2021.
 The Climate law passed in Massachusetts increases the urgency of long-term capital investments to achieve net-zero emissions.
-We support a provisional system planning program to ensure that the hundreds of megawatts of clean renewable energy is not stalled from contributing to the commonwealth's clean energy goals and provide a near-term opportunity to deploy the needed infrastructure to decarbonize and modernize the electric system.

-We submit the following feedback to the Department's Information Requests:

-Refer to the response to EDC-1.
+We support a provisional system planning program to ensure that the hundreds of megawatts of clean renewable energy are not stalled from contributing to the commonwealth's clean energy goals and provide a near-term opportunity to deploy the needed infrastructure to decarbonize and modernize the electric system.
+We submit the following feedback to the Department's Information Requests: Stakeholder-1 Refer to the response to EDC-1.
 Do you currently have a distributed generation facility in the interconnection queue within one of the groups identified by the EDCs?
+Galehead controls or has an interest in three projects in active ASO Studies and an additional three projects that are awaiting decision around placement into new group studies.
+Currently active ASO Study participation: